jss367/jss367.github.io/_posts/2017-03-22-my-favorite-things-about-jupyter-notebooks.md

 Some things that work in Jupyter Notebooks don't work with the renderer I use for this blog, so I can't show everything.
 But in Jupyter Notebooks you can use LaTeX with a single `$` and use a double `$$` to center it the expression.

+## Suppressing Output

+When you run a command in Jupyter Notebooks the last output is printed.
+But if you some reason you don't want this, you can always surpress it with a semicolon.
+For example, you often don't want to return from `matplotlib` commands, so you can:

+`plt.show();`

 # Viewer